ahudson20/composed/README.md

 # Booster

 Created using Jetpack Compose.
 It is a "single" activity app (MVVM) - the main screen functionality is a single activity.
+A debug apk is already build and included above.

 Jetpack Compose: 1.1.0-beta01\
 Target SDK version: 32\